Catholic Church in the Philippines: Spanish Era

-On May 4, 1493, Pope Alexander VI issued Bull Inter Caetera granted permission to the Spanish crown to make explore and conquer the mainlands and islands in Asia that came to be known as the Spanish Pacific and distinguishing it from the area granted to the Portuguese.
-Explorations were motivated by evangilization and finding spices.
-In 1519, Ferdinand Magellan set out to the Pacific and discovered the Philippines in March 1521.
-Magellan's chronicler, Antonio Pigafetta, noted mass was celebrated on March 31, 1521 which was an Easter Sunday in Mazaua and was attended by Rajah Colambu and Siaui.
-In commemoration a cross was erected on the site.
-There are contentions, however, on the actual First Mass in the Philippines with contradicting claims that it was held in Butuan, Limasawa, Bolinao, and Homonhon.
-They worked to evangelize the natives of Cebu and performed wholesale baptisms.
+On May 4, 1493, Pope Alexander VI issued the papal bull Inter Caetera which permitted the Spanish Crown to explore and conquer parts of Asia apart from lands granted to the Portuguese.
+These explorations were motivated by evangelisation and finding spices.
+In 1519, Ferdinand Magellan set out to the explore the Pacific Ocean and arrived in the Visayan Islands in March 1521.
+Magellan's chronicler, Antonio Pigafetta, noted that Mass was celebrated on Easter Sunday, 31 March 1521, in Mazaua.
+The local rulers Rajah Colambu and Rajah Siaui were in attendance, and a cross was erected at the site.
+There are contentions, however, on the location of this First Mass in the Philippines with competing claims it was held in Butuan, Bolinao, and Homonhon.
+Missionaries then worked to evangelize the natives of Cebu and performed mass baptisms.

 The Spanish Crown first entrusted the conversion of Philippine natives to the Augustinians.
-In 1564, the Culhuacan convent in Mexico City issued the religious warrant establishing the first branch of the order in the Philippines.
-In 1565, the Legazpi expedition set off from Mexico City and marked the beginning of the Hispanisation of the Philippines, beginning with Cebu.
+In 1564, the Culhuacán convent in Mexico City issued a religious warrant establishing the first branch of the order in the Philippines.
+In 1565, the Legazpi expedition set off from Mexico City and marked the start of Spanish rule over the Philippines, beginning with Cebu.
 This expedition was an effort to occupy the islands with as little conflict as possible, ordered by Phillip II.
 Lieutenant Legazpi set up colonies in an effort to make peace with the natives and achieve swift conquest.